karabaja4/firefox-socket-control/README.md

 Attached is a Node.js Native Messaging App that creates a UNIX socket which receives and forwards messages to a Firefox extension [NativeControl](https://addons.mozilla.org/en-US/firefox/addon/nativecontrol/) which then opens a New Tab or a New Window based on contents of the message.
 Check the **Usage** section for examples.

-This can replace `dbus` to allow Firefox to open a New Tab or New Window in an existing Firefox instance if `dbus` is not available on your system.
+This can replace `dbus` to allow Firefox to open a New Tab or New Window in a running instance if `dbus` is not available on your system.

 ## Dependencies